YassinAJANIF/HLL-SVD/README.md

 ### Generating test data
 To generate the data, there are two directories:

-- **/Data/Data_serial**: This repository includes the file **split_data_serial.py**, which allows use  to generate data for serial test.
-You need to specify the number of columns and rows for the matrix.
-Once the matrix is defined, you have to define the number of batches(num_batches), The data partitioning will be similar to that in Figure 2.
+- **/Data/Data_serial**: contains the script **split_data_serial.py** for generating test data for the serial implementation.
+Specify the matrix dimensions (rows and columns) and the number of batches (num_batches).
+The resulting partitioning follows the scheme illustrated in Figure 2.
 ```bash
 $ python3 split_data_serial.py
 ```